Florida Annulment Lawyer Proudly Serving Jacksonville and All of Florida

 Court-Recognized Grounds for Annulment

-An annulment may be sought at any time in a couple’s marriage.
-It isn’t dictated by the length of time the couple was actually married, as is often the misconception.
-There are specific circumstances, based on Florida case law, that are recognized as warranting annulment:
+You or your spouse can seek a Florida annulment at any time in your marriage.
+The length of time the couple was actually in a marriage doesn’t dictate this, as is often the misconception.
+There are specific circumstances that Florida case law recognizes as warranting annulment:

 - Bigamy (a spouse is legally married to more than one person)